nah414/synqc-temporal-dynamics-series-hybrid-controller-/README.md

 # SynQc TDS – Hybrid Controller

-**SynQc TDS is a control system that helps regular computers and quantum computers work together.**

-In simple terms, this project lets you **run, monitor, and coordinate advanced computations**—some done on normal CPUs, some done on quantum hardware or simulators—using one organized controller.
+SynQc TDS is a “traffic controller” for complex computing jobs.
+You press a button, it decides whether the work runs on your normal computer or a quantum service, runs it safely in the background, and shows the results in a dashboard — no quantum PhD required.

 You do **not** need quantum hardware or deep physics knowledge to use this project.
 SynQc TDS is designed so developers can:
 - Run advanced experiments safely
 - Track performance and timing
 - Test ideas locally before ever touching real quantum machines